kristopolous/tumblr-scraper/README.md

 # Introduction

+I have a personal project where I'm trying to build a recommendation engine based on tumblr.
+These are the tools I'm using to build it.

+I don't have oodles of VC capital to throw at this problem and so this is designed to run on a regular consumer grade internet connection on somewhat moderlhardware.
+The machine I use is an i5-3270 with 32GB of RAM and 8TB of SATA raid - my connection is a measely 3MB DSL.

+Let's go over the tools:

+  * tumblr-all-downloader - Gets the graphs, videos, and feeds of a blog in HTML
+  * note-collapse - Ingests the HTML graphs from the first script into .json files and deletes the graphs.
+  * log-digest - Ingests the posts from the first script and creates a json file representing the image content, does NOT delete the feeds.
+  * top-fans - Finds related blogs based on the graphs of a scraped blog.
+  * profile-create - Creates an inverse mapping of users -> blogs.

+There's other tools here too ...
+I'll document them as time permits.

 ## tumblr-all-downloader

 tumblr-all-downloader (the `scraper`) is for scraping tumblr blogs to get posts, notes, feeds and videos.
 The script is